Sarah Owen: Parliamentary career

 In 2011, Owen was chosen as the Labour Party candidate for Hastings and Rye to contest the next general election.
 At the 2015 general election, Owen finished in second place with 17,890 votes, which was 4,796 votes behind the elected Conservative candidate Amber Rudd.

 In the 2019 general election, Owen was chosen by a panel drawn from Labour's National Executive Committee as the party's candidate for Luton North, rather than by the local membership, causing protests from some of them who felt that GMB had forced the candidate on them.
 Owen was elected with a vote tally of 23,496, which was a majority of 9,247 votes over the Conservative Party candidate.

-On her election, Owen was appointed the Parliamentary Private Secretary to the Shadow Secretary of State for Foreign and Commonwealth Affairs Lisa Nandy.
+On her election, Owen was appointed the Parliamentary private secretary to the Shadow Foreign Secretary Lisa Nandy.

 On 15 October 2020, Owen resigned her position as PPS to vote against the proposed Covert Human Intelligence Sources (Criminal Conduct) Bill, disagreeing with the Labour Whip to abstain.

 On 14 April 2021, Owen announced that she was named Parliamentary Private Secretary to Rachel Reeves and was also appointed a whip.

 In December 2021, she was appointed Shadow Minister for Homelessness, Rough Sleeping and Faith.
 On 28 October 2022, she was appointed Shadow Minister for Local Government, replacing Mike Amesbury who resigned from his post earlier in the year.
 Her previous portfolio of Faith was retained, and was replaced as Shadow Minister for Homelessness and Rough Sleeping by Paula Barker.

 In 2022, she criticised Tory MP Mark Francois for using a "crass racial slur" in the House of Commons, after he had made a speech referring to "Japs".

 At the 2024 general election, Owen was re-elected to Parliament as MP for Luton North with a decreased vote share of 37.9% and a decreased majority of 7,510.

 On 11 September 2024, Owen was elected as Chair of the Women and Equalities Committee.

+Owen joined a group of fellow Labour MPs in calling for the resignation of Prime Minister Keir Starmer in May 2026.

+On 23 July 2026, Owen was appointed Parliamentary Under-Secretary of State at the Northern Ireland Office, succeeding Matthew Patrick.
+On her appointment to government, she stood down as Chair of the Women and Equalities Committee.